Ian Woan: Coaching career

 Woan headed back to Swindon Town, taking charge of the under 18 side at the County Ground until deciding to move to Rushden & Diamonds as first team coach for Paul Hart in July 2006.
 Following the sacking of Hart later on in 2006, Woan then returned to Nottingham Forest, charged with coaching some of the youngsters coming through the Forest Academy.
 In March 2007 he was signed for Hucknall Town by one-time teammate Andy Legg, but didn't play in any games.

 On 7 July 2007, Premier League outfit Portsmouth announced that Woan had joined as coach of their Under-18s.
 In November 2009, he was appointed joint caretaker manager at Portsmouth along with Paul Groves, following the dismissal of Hart.
 His appointment only lasted several days, and he moved aside for the arrival of Avram Grant as the full-time manager.

 In the summer of 2010, following the departure of Grant to West Ham United and the appointment of Steve Cotterill as the new Portsmouth manager, Woan was appointed first team coach.
 In June 2011, he joined Watford as assistant manager.

 In the summer of 2012, Woan and Tony Loughlan departed Watford after Gianfranco Zola's appointment as manager.

 On 30 October 2012, Woan linked up with former management partner Sean Dyche at Burnley.
 Woan was dismissed along with Dyche on 15 April 2022.

+On 30 January 2023, Woan was appointed assistant manager of Everton.

 Personal life

 He is the son of Alan Woan who also played professionally, most notably for Northampton Town, Crystal Palace and Aldershot.

+He is married to an American woman named Kelly.